Information on 529 Plans

 Your contributions to a college savings plan function somewhat like an Individual Retirement Account.
 In a college savings plan, the investments you choose are subject to market risk with no guarantee that it will increase in value.

-When the student is ready to use the funds for school, you can make withdrawals up to the amount of qualified higher education expenses.
+When the student is ready to use the funds for school, you can make tax free withdrawals up to the amount of qualified education expenses.
 College savings plans typically have fewer limitations in terms of the age or residency of the account owner or beneficiary and does not restrict your use of the funds to schools within your state.
-Additionally, college savings plans generally have more varied investment options.
+Additionally, college savings plans generally have more varied investment choices.

 Tax benefits of 529 plans

-For both types of 529 plans, contributions are not tax-deductible; however, you never have to pay tax on the income your investment earns each year.
-And as long as you make withdrawals only to pay for qualified higher education expenses, you will never pay income tax when you put the money to use.
+For both types of 529 plans, contributions are not tax-deductible for your federal taxes although some states provide a state tax deduction for contributions.
+As long as you make withdrawals only to pay for qualified higher education expenses, you won't pay income tax when you put the money to use.
 Qualifying expenses typically include books, tuition, mandatory fees, room and board and any necessary equipment.

 Owners retain control over plan